 This is why Muslims also make a sacrifice (Qurbaani) on Eid al-Adha; to commemorate the “sacrifice” of Prophet Ibrahim and Ismail (A.S..)
 We are advised to keep one third of the Qurbaani for immediate family, give one third away to friends, and another third to the poor.

-This act of sacrifice, and willingness to give-up the meet and other worldly things, is a reminder of Ibrahim’s (A.S.) willingness to sacrifice that which he loved most in this world; his son Ismail (A.S.).
+This act of sacrifice, and willingness to give-up meat and other worldly things, is a reminder of Ibrahim’s (A.S.) willingness to sacrifice that which he loved most in this world; his son Ismail (A.S.).

 To Mark the End of Hajj